Asthma Treatment and Monitoring

 Commercially available inhaled corticosteroids include: ciclesonide (Alvesco HFA), fluticasone propionate (Flovent Diskus, Flovent HFA, Armon Digihaler), budesonide (Pulmicort Flexhaler), beclomethasone dipropionate (QVAR RediHaler), fluticasone furoate (Arnuity Ellipta), and mometasone furoate (Asmanex HFA, Asmanex Twisthaler).

-Clinical criteria for prescribing an inhaled corticosteroid includes adherence to the latest clinical guidelines, patient medical history, patient clinical presentation, and drug availability (4).
+Clinical criteria for prescribing an inhaled corticosteroid include adherence to the latest clinical guidelines, patient medical history, clinical presentation, and drug availability (4).

-Inhaled corticosteroids have an intricate mechanism of action involving several responses to the immune system.
-Inhaled corticosteroids decrease the existing initial inflammatory response by decreasing the creation and slowing the release of inflammatory mediators.
+Inhaled corticosteroids have an intricate action mechanism involving several immune system responses.
+They decrease the existing initial inflammatory response by decreasing the creation and slowing the release of inflammatory mediators.
 Common inflammatory mediators include histamine, cytokines, eicosanoids, and leukotrienes.
-Inhaled corticosteroids can also induce vasoconstrictive mechanisms, which, as a result, can lead to less blood flow, resulting in less discomfort and edema (4).
+Inhaled corticosteroids can also induce vasoconstrictive mechanisms, which can lead to less blood flow, resulting in less discomfort and edema (4).

 In addition to anti-inflammatory properties, inhaled corticosteroids can create a localized immunosuppressive state that limits the airways’ hypersensitivity reaction, which is thought to reduce bronchospasms and other asthma-associated symptoms.
 It is important to note that inhaled corticosteroids often do not produce therapeutic effects immediately, as many patients may not see a change in their asthma symptoms for at least a week after beginning inhaled corticosteroid therapy (4).